-We believe: People – regardless of race, ethnicity, gender, ability, religion, age, or sexual orientation – deserve dignity, love, respect, freedom from degrading or violent treatment, and equitable access to social, educational, and economic opportunities.
+We believe: People – regardless of race, ethnicity, gender, ability, religion, age, or sexual orientation – deserve dignity, love, respect, and freedom from degrading or violent treatment, and equitable access to social, educational and economic opportunities.

-We commit to facilitating learning opportunities which will inform, inspire, and empower individuals and the Church to take peaceful actions that encourage antiracism, decenter whiteness, foster racial justice, help dismantle structures and policies which perpetuate racism, break down barriers to understanding, build congregational vitality, impact change, help to eradicate systemic poverty and provide more equal opportunities for Black people to thrive.
+We commit to facilitating learning opportunities which will inform, inspire and empower individuals and the Church to take peaceful actions that encourage antiracism, decenter whiteness, foster racial justice, help dismantle structures and policies which perpetuate racism, break down barriers to understand, build congregational vitality, impact change, help to eradicate systemic poverty and provide more equal opportunities for Black people to thrive.
 This will include:

-- Encouraging dialogue within our congregation through educational programming such as forums, civility and diversity training, speakers and other resources, to foster the empowerment of individuals to impact change and promote racial justice
+- Encouraging dialogue within our congregation through educational programming such as forums, civility, diversity training, speakers, and other resources, to foster the empowerment of individuals to impact change and promote racial justice.